eMedicine Specialties > Obstetrics and Gynecology > Labor and Delivery

 Application technique

-The presence of the sagittal suture in the anteroposterior diameter of the pelvic outlet is confirmed, and the left forceps blade is introduced into the posterior half of the left side of the pelvis and is guided to the appropriate position along the fetal head.
 The placement and guidance are performed by the operator's right hand in the maternal pelvis.
 The left blade is left in place to stand freely or is held in place without pressure by an assistant.
 The right blade is introduced into the right side of the pelvis in the same fashion.

-At all times, attention should be given to avoiding the use of force.
+At all times, attention should be given to avoiding the use of excessive force.
 At the beginning of the application, the blades should be held like a pencil, almost in a vertical position; as the blades are introduced into the vagina, they are brought to a horizontal position.
 Avoiding levering or forcing the blade with the nonvaginal hand is critical.
 The fingers in the vagina should only guide the blades and should not apply pressure on or displace the fetal head.
-Forceps application is generally not performed during a uterine contraction; however, properly placed blades may be left in place if a contraction ensues during placement.
+The application of the forceps is generally not performed during a uterine contraction; however, properly placed blades may be left in place if a contraction ensues during placement.

 After proper placement of the left blade, it should lie almost parallel to the floor.
 With insertion of the right blade, the forceps should lock without pressure.